gradio-app/gradio/guides/introduction_to_blocks.md

 To offer both simplicity and more powerful and flexible control for advanced web apps, Gradio offers two different APIs to users:

-* ⚡`gradio.Interface`: a high-level API that allows you to create a full machine learning demo simply by providing a list of inputs and outputs.
+* ⚡ `gradio.Interface`: a high-level API that allows you to create a full machine learning demo simply by providing a list of inputs and outputs.

 * 🧱 `gradio.Blocks`: a low-level API that allows you to have full control over the data flows and layout of your application.
 You can build very complex, multi-step applications using Blocks (as in "building blocks").

 This Guide will teach you the **Blocks API** and we will create several custom web apps in the process.
 It will be helpful but not necessary to be familiar with the Interface API before you read this tutorial.
+You can learn about it in the [Getting Started Guide](/getting_started).

 ### Why Blocks 🧱?